 What is ASF’s role in the clinical trial?

-** This article has been revised to include additional information received from Reata Pharmaceuticals after the initial article was posted.
+Note: This article has been revised to include additional information received from Reata Pharmaceuticals after the initial article was posted.
 The article was originally published November 14, 2016.